FlutterKerala/DServers/README.md

  )

 ```
-tThe StartServer can get get few parametrs.
-They are ipadress take the ipadress of the server need to host, port is your need port that need to show your server.
+The StartServer can take a few parameters.
+They are ipaddress take the ipaddress of the server need to host, port is the needed port that need to show your server.

 ### onServerStart

-this will take a function which have a parameters server.
-This server will call when the server starts.For Example:
+This will take a function which has parameters to set up the server.
+This server will call when the server starts.
+For example:
 ```dart
 onServerStart: (server) {
           print(